 In 1930, the State Home for the Feeble-Minded was renamed the State Training School, at which time the emphasis was on discipline, cost-cutting, and farm productivity.
 At that time, further sterilizations occurred.
 The population at Winfield peaked during WWII when it reached 1,245 clients in 1942.

-The aircraft manufacturing industry in nearby Wichita — one of the world’s principal aircraft manufacturing centers — provided employment for many Winfield residents, directly and indirectly.
+The aircraft manufacturing industry in nearby Wichita — one of the world’s principal aircraft manufacturing centers — employed many Winfield residents, directly and indirectly.
 That opportunity grew substantially in the last half of the century, as General Electric’s G.E.
 Aviation division, in the late 1940s, began producing engines for Wichita aircraft, and eventually, in the 1960s, one of Wichita’s principal manufacturers, Cessna Aircraft Company built a factory at Winfield’s Strother Field.

 In 1951, G.E.
 Aviation, an aircraft-engine division of General Electric at Strother Field, began producing General Electric J47 jet engines for U.S. military aircraft — notably the Boeing B-47 Stratojet intercontinental bomber, built primarily in Wichita, and also built by Douglas Aircraft at Tulsa, Oklahoma.
 Approximately 3,000 of those engines were produced at Strother by 1955.